rperera12/MachineLearning_Framework_Microstructure_Characterization/README.md

 #### RGB Segmentation and Size Distribution Labels :
-Using the Raw Input Images (see above), the following research articles and references, which use and justify the Point-Sampled Intercept Length Method can be used along with MATLAB to generate the corresponding RGB segmentations and grain boundaru size distribution:
+Using the Raw Input Images (see above), the following ASTM reference, which uses and justify the Point-Sampled Intercept Length Method can be used along with MATLAB to generate the corresponding RGB segmentations and grain boundary size distribution:

 ASTM Standard Point-Sampled Intercept Length Method: